IGP Adamu deploys 'Operation Puff Adder' squad to Kogi | TODAY.NG

 He charged stakeholders in the community and give them the necessary support that can assist in the fight against kidnapping, armed robbery, cattle rustling and other violent crimes.

-On Friday, the IGP launched code Operation Puff Adder along the Abuja-Kaduna highway.

-Adamu, said “Operation Puff Adder” (OPA) is a well thought out and major operation being launched by the Police.
+The IGP launched code Operation Puff Adder along the Abuja-Kaduna highway last Friday, when he said “Operation Puff Adder” is a well thought out and major operation being launched by the Police.

 He said that OPA was aimed at re-dominating and reclaiming the public space from heinous criminal elements that are bent on threatening the nation’s internal security order.